In Search of Sustainable Values

 "Economic Man"/The Moral Agent.
 "Economic man" is, to borrow Herbert Marcuse's term, "one-dimensional."
 As noted above, he is a self-interested utility maximizer - with "utility" defined (variously) as "want-" or "preference-satisfaction," manifested as willingness to pay in a free market.
 In established economic discourse, this behavior is described as "rational."(22) This is, as Sen observes, an account of human motivation that is "pure, simple and hard-headed, and not messed up with such things as goodwill or moral sentiments."(23) It is only fair to note that Sen is among the economists who reject this account of human nature.

 The object is to understand, explain and predict human behaviour in a way such that economic relationships can be fruitfully studied and used for description, prognosis and policy.
 The jettisoning of all motivations and valuations other than the extremely narrow one of self-interest is hard to justify on grounds of predictive usefulness, and it also seems to have rather dubious empirical support.
 To stick to that narrow path does not seem a very good way of going about our business.(24)

-Fortunately for the rest of us who live in human communities, "economic man" does not exist.
+Fortunately for the rest of us who live in human communities, "economic man" does not exist outside of Ayn Rand's novels, and arguably on Wall Street.
 We should not want him as a neighbor.

 In contrast, "the moral agent" - that individual whom we can properly praise or blame morally for his or her conduct - is multidimensional.
 While the list of criteria that identify moral agency is in some dispute, most moral philosophers would include most, it not all, of the following characteristics in that list.(25) The first five, which apply also to "economic man," are necessary though not sufficient for moral agency: